 J Henry Fair is an American photographer and environmental activist, internationally recognized for his hauntingly beautiful aerial images of environmental destruction.
 His acclaimed series Industrial Scars has been exhibited worldwide and earned him honors such as Environmental Photographer of the Year (2019).
 Fair’s work appears in The New York Times, National Geographic, and Die Zeit, among others.
 He divides his time between New York and Berlin.

-Darius Mahdavi is the science and climate specialist for CBC News Network and CBC British Columbia, where he brings audiences clear and engaging insights on everything from quirky discoveries to urgent climate issues.
+Darius Mahdavi is the science communicator for CBC News Network, where he brings audiences clear and engaging insights on everything from quirky discoveries to urgent climate issues and extreme weather events.
 He holds a degree in conservation biology and immunology from the University of Toronto and shares his expertise through daily radio segments and nightly television appearances on Hanomansing Tonight and CBC Vancouver News.
-Based in Vancouver, he connects global climate science to local experiences.
+Based in Vancouver, he connects the global climate picture to the local impacts you can see in your own backyard.

 What if the way we farm and the choices we make at the dinner table could help solve global environmental problems?
 Can we change our food system to protect the planet while still feeding everyone?
 Navin Ramankutty will guide audiences through the scientific evidence on sustainable farming and eating practices, exploring what’s possible and what works.